sajibsrs/notes-on-react/README.md

 *Note: Props stands for properties.*

 ## 5 # State
+React class components has a built-in state object.
+State object is used to store property values that belongs to the component.
+When state changes, the component re-renders.

+*Note: In functional components React uses `useState()` hook, to manage state.*

 ## 6 # React hooks
 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.